Faseeh-Naqvi/technical-resources/faststart/deploy-virtual-server.md

     ![alt text](images-deploy/ssp-login.png)

 1. Now is also a good time to create or import an SSH key.
-An SSH public key is required to deploy Linux instance.
+An SSH public key is required to deploy a Linux instance.
 The instance can only be accessed with your private key that matches the public key.
 You can generate one now or wait until you deploy your first instance.